 4. Are There Wellness or Lifestyle Programs Available?

-Because it costs less to prevent an illness than it does to treat it, think about changing some of your lifestyle habits.
-Wellness and lifestyle programs offer plans for eating right, exercise, and managing your stress.
-If you already have a chronic condition, they can help you better manage it.
+It costs less to prevent an illness than it does to treat it.
+So talk to your doctor about changing some of your lifestyle habits.
+Wellness and lifestyle programs offer plans for eating right, exercising, losing weight, and managing your stress.
+If you already have a chronic condition, a program can help you manage it better.

-Ask your doctor about wellness programs you could join and whether you could try lifestyle changes before settling on a medication.
+Ask your doctor if a wellness program or lifestyle changes could help you avoid taking medication.
 Also, check with your insurance company and your employer about lifestyle programs they offer.